-PenSam's Board members may have a conflict of interest regarding companies where PenSam is/wishes to become a shareholder.
+PenSam's Board members may have a conflict of interest in regard to companies where PenSam is/wishes to become a shareholder.
 In such case, the Board member concerned is deemed to be legally incompetent and may not participate in discussions and/or decision-making regarding the company concerned.